kernyan/CarND-Advanced-Lane-Lines-P4/writeup_report.md

 [image10]:  ./output_images/Isolating2Filters.png "Isolating Filter Components.png"
 [image11]:  ./output_images/Perspective_Transformed.png "Perspective Transformed.png"
 [image12]:  ./output_images/Warped_Lines.png "Warped Lines.png"
 [image13]:  ./output_images/Searched_Lines.png "Searched Lines.png"
-[image3]: ./examples/binary_combo_example.jpg "Binary Example"
-[image4]: ./examples/warped_straight_lines.jpg "Warp Example"
-[image5]: ./examples/color_fit_lines.jpg "Fit Visual"
-[image6]: ./examples/example_output.jpg "Output"
-[video1]: ./project_video.mp4 "Video"

 #### 1. Introduction

 The goal of this project is to implement a pipeline which could identify lane lines, calculate lane curvature, and vehicle position relative to lane centre in a video stream.
 First we calibrated the camera which the video was taken with in order to be able to correct for radial and tangential distortion.
 Undistorting the image is important since we would want to measure physical properties such as vehicle distance from centre, and lane radius of curvature from pixel positions.

-We next applied a series of image processing filters such as color space transform with threshold, gradient orientation filter, gradient angle filter, and magnitude filter to determine the best combination to clearly isolate the left and right lane lines.
+We next applied a series of image processing filters such as color space transform with threshold, gradient orientation filter, gradient angle filter, and magnitude filter to determine the best combination that clearly isolate the left and right lane lines.

 A bird's-eye-view perspective transform was then performed on the isolated lane lines.
-This step allowed us more accurately determine the direction of our lane curves.
+This step allowed us to more accurately determine the direction of our lane curves.
 By using histogram frequency, we obtained a distribution of pixel location distribution.
 This information then enabled us to perform a form of sliding-window search that stacks vertically to collect left and right lanes pixels.

 We then fit a quadratic line to each of the left and right lane pixels.
 Using the fitted quadratic coefficients (both with and without conversion to physical distance), we could 1) highlight the area between lane lines, and 2) calculate radius of curvature.